EpiQAL: Benchmarking Large Language Models in Epidemiological Question Answering and Reasoning: Method

 where $\alpha \in [0,1]$ controls the trade-off between partial overlap and exact set recovery.
 We average DiffScore across the model pool.
 Items below a threshold are treated as easy and passed to stem refinement.

 0.2em \textbf{Stem refinement.} Stem refinement is a rewriting step that replaces salient entities in the question stem $\mathcal{Q}$ with descriptive phrases.
 This reduces surface matching between $\mathcal{Q}$ and $\mathcal{O}_c$, requiring models to reason about the described concept rather than pattern match on entity names.
-For example, a question mentioning \emph{cutaneous leishmaniasis} might be rewritten to describe it as \emph{a vector-borne skin disorder caused by Leishmania parasites transmitted via sandfly bites}.
-The rewritten stem preserves answerability while increasing discriminative difficulty.
-No retrieved text is provided to models at evaluation time.

-The refinement procedure iteratively extracts a core entity from $\mathcal{Q}$, retrieves its definition from web sources, and replaces the entity with a summarized description.
-This process repeats until DiffScore exceeds the threshold or a maximum number of iterations is reached.
-Appendix~\ref{app:stem_refine_details} provides the detailed procedure, and Appendix~\ref{app:stem_refine_analysis} analyzes the effect of refinement iterations on model performance.
+The refinement procedure iteratively replaces salient entities with descriptive phrases retrieved from web sources, repeating until DiffScore exceeds the threshold or a maximum number of iterations is reached.
+No retrieved text is provided at evaluation time.
+We cap iterations at $T_r = 3$ with early stopping, as later iterations can over-expand entity descriptions and partially offset the intended difficulty increase.
+The detailed procedure, an example, and performance analysis are in Appendices~\ref{app:stem_refine_details} and~\ref{app:stem_refine_analysis}.